enriquedlh97/keyword_category_prediction_api/README.md

 # Keyword Category Prediction API
 API for predicting most likely category tags out of 22 different categories from batches of words in 104 different languages.
-The model has a 76.33% mean average precision and a 93.89% mean AUC ROC.
+The model has a 76.33% mean average precision, and a 93.89% mean AUC ROC.

 ## Getting Started